sporting6/Obsidian/Programming And Computers/Rust/Creating a Coding Enviorment In Rust.md

 The first line, `[package]`, is a section heading.
 It indicates that the following lines are configuring a package.
 As we add more information to this file, we’ll add other sections.

 The next three lines set the configuration information Cargo needs to compile your program: the name, the version, and the edition of Rust to use.
-We’ll talk about the `edition` key in [Appendix E](https://doc.rust-lang.org/book/appendix-05-editions.html).

 The last line, `[dependencies]`, is the start of a section for you to list any of your project’s dependencies.
 In Rust, packages of code are referred to as _crates_.
 We won’t need any other crates for this project, but we will in the first project in Chapter 2, so we’ll use this dependencies section then.